Along India’s Kashmir border with Pakistan, farmers fear new war

 Brink of war?

-Warlike rhetoric is one the rise: Indian Prime Minister Narendra Modi has vowed revenge and Pakistan has threatened to go nuclear if India starts a war.
+Warlike rhetoric is on the rise: Indian Prime Minister Narendra Modi has vowed revenge and Pakistan has threatened to go nuclear if India starts a war.
 Indian and Pakistani TV news channels are full of talk about war, and how each country might attack the other.
 They have sensationalized the situation and scared local people.

 This sort of language reminds cattle herder Ghulam Qadir Parray, who lives close to the LoC in Balkote village, of past wars.
 Taking his cows to pasture, Mr. Parray walks down the narrow road that leads to India’s last checkpoint – barely 500 yards away.